4ZM/poetry/thistoo.md

 Whatever the dream
 Whatever the poison
 Whatever the pleasure
-That too shall pass away
+That, too, shall pass away

 Modernity
 Post-modernity
 Present
 Post-Present
 Remember
-The sufi saying